-Brushing alone cleans the front and back surfaces of the teeth, but not enough to reach under the gum line and surfaces in-between teeth.
-Food and bacteria which is not cleaned from teeth will lead to plaque, tartar, and oral diseases.
-This is a well – known fact in dentistry backed up by research, science and clinical studies.
-Floss is used for cleaning around teeth, as well as under the gum line to remove bacteria from your mouth (in theory).
+Dental floss is used for just that, to clean around teeth, as well as under the gum line, to remove bacteria from your mouth (in theory).
 So if flossing cleans food from in-between teeth, this, should mean that flossing should reduce plaque, tartar, and therefore oral diseases as well as brushing.
-However, some clinical experts are going as far to say that flossing is pointless!
+Now why I said "in theory" is because controversially, some clinical experts are going as far to say that flossing is pointless!
+Erm what?
 So why is the science and statistics for this so weak?

 It may not be currently backed by science but research has found that flossing is beneficial to maintaining good oral health.
 BUT as with everything, there's a way and a how.
 If you don't do something effectively your are not going to reap the benefits.
 The problem is...

-This is perhaps why the benefits are still divided, especially when some of us are in actual fact damaging our gums through flossing incorrectly.
-Dr Bruno Silva, clinical director and principal dentist at the Brighton Implant Clinic advises that “flossing is one of the most important regimes to maintaining good oral health if done correctly.
-This can successfully reduce, as well as prevent plaque and tartar build-up, where bad bacteria manifests.”
+This is perhaps why the benefits are still divided, especially when some of us are in actual fact damaging our gums through flossing incorrectly, OPS.
+Dr Bruno Silva, clinical director and principal dentist at the Brighton Implant Clinic advises that "flossing is one of the most important regimes to maintaining good oral health if done correctly.
+This can successfully reduce, as well as prevent plaque and tartar build-up, where bad bacteria manifests.

 The know how: